KotegovNikita/lab_work2/README.md

 5. **Attack phase**: If both sides have characters on the field, you’ll be prompted:
    `Attack? (y/n)`
    - If you choose **y**, select your attacker index and then target index.
-6. **Game end**: The game repeats until one of the following occurs:
+6. **Game end**: The game continues until no player has any cards left (the player has nothing to attack or save with)
-   - Both hands and decks are empty.
-   - One side has no characters on the field.

 ## Build and Run